 A bunch of apples and pitfalls can be found in one area.
 Copper is also present.
-Oddities include a villager walking on water and a rectangle made of tree stumps.
-Also present in the Gamecube version.
+Oddities include a villager walking on water, a rectangle made of tree stumps, and another flying train.
+Also present in the GameCube version.

 4: Water Test Course

-Bees spawn in the starting point of map, so (ahem) be warned.
+Bees spawn at the starting point of the map, so (ahem) be warned.
 There is also a steep hill and a waterfall.
-Surprisingly normal compared to the ones we've seen so far.
+Surprisingly normal compared to the previous maps.

 5: Footprint Test Course